eastein/gitwrench/README.txt

 Given a path, find subdirectories that are git repositories and analyze them for push, commit, and remotes status.

+# git-upstream

+Fetch upstream and rebase.
+Assumes master locally and upstream/master as the new changes to rebase over.

 ## Dependencies

 * python-git or git-python, depending on your distro